-By ARTHUR H. ROTH

-Secretary to the President of the General Conference
+By ARTHUR H. ROTH Secretary to the President of the General Conference

 Seventh-day Adventists from around the world are meeting in Detroit, Michigan, for the fiftieth session of the General Conference.
 Detroit, the capital of the automotive industry, where the session is being held, is about 100 miles from Battle Creek, where the pioneers of the Advent Movement held the first General Conference session one hundred and three years ago.
-In our day General Conference sessions are held every four years, in accordance with the General Conference Constitution and Bylaws.
-In the early days of the movement sessions were yearly gatherings.
+In our day General Conference sessions are held every four years, in accordance with the General Conference sessions the movement sessions were yearly days of the movement sessions were yearly gatherings.